-The challenge will be played in a $12m \times 8m$ MSL field made of artificial grass.
-The field is located within an atrium (Fig. above), hence robots will be confronted with natural light.
+The challenge will be played on a MSL field made of artificial grass.
+Size of the field will be between 1/4 and 1/2 of the official field surface.
+The field is located within an atrium or comparable indoor scenario which confronts robot with natural light.
 The length of the grass leaves may be between 3mm and 7mm.
 The lines will be white and will be downsized from the original measures to fit the field size.